 Despite some setbacks caused by the Sino-Soviet split, the Chinese succeeded in developing intercontinental ballistic missiles (ICBMs) and nuclear warheads by the 1960s.
 They also managed to successfully launch their first sounding rocket (the T-7, a Chinese version of the Soviet R-7) on February 19th, 1960.

 That same year, China took its first official step into space.
-This happened on July 19th, 1964, when China's first biological experiment (eight white mice) launched and successfully recovered from the Guangde Rocket Launch Site (Base 603) using the redesigned T-7 sounding rocket - the T-7A(S1).
+This happened on July 19th, 1964, when China launched its first living creatures, eight white mice, into space and successfully recovered them from the Guangde Rocket Launch Site (Base 603) using the redesigned T-7 sounding rocket - the T-7A(S1).

 Over the next three years, Chinese scientists succeeded in developing the country's first heavy launch vehicles - the two-stage Feng Bao-1 (1969) and the three-stage Chang Zhen-1 (Long March-1) in 1970.

-By 1971, China's first crewed space program was adopted (Project 714) with the intent of sending two taikonauts to space by 1973 using the proposed Shuguang spacecraft.
-By March of 1971, the first 19 taikonauts were chosen, but the program would soon be cancelled due to the turmoil arising from the Cultural Revolution (1966-1976).
+By 1971, China's first crewed space program was adopted (Project 714), with the intent of sending two taikonauts to space by 1973, using the proposed Shuguang spacecraft.
+By March of 1971, the first 19 taikonauts were chosen, but the program would soon be canceled due to the turmoil arising from the Cultural Revolution (1966-1976).